gdbroman/broman.blog/_posts/2020/2020-04-15-never-go-full-philosopher.md

 >
 > <cite>David Goggins</cite>

-Pain, struggle and suffering are essentials for discovering the truth.
+Since our brains are genial at tricking us, pain, struggle and suffering are essentials for discovering the truth.

-Because our brains are genial at tricking themselves.
-At deluding us, and hiding uncomfortable truths from us in the pursuit of energy conservation.
+We're masters at deluding ourselves and ignoring uncomfortable truths in the pursuit of conserving energy.
 Some truths, therefore, are only accessible through hardships.

 Going to war - figuratively or literally - building a business, running a country, inventing technology or being a parent.

-These, what one might call "near-life experiences", are what unravels life's deepest mysteries.
+These, what one might call near-life experiences, are what unravels life's deepest mysteries.

-Never go full philosopher.
+Life without art is tragic, but art without life is none.

 ## Related & Further Reading

-* The Republic by Plato
+* *The Republic* by Plato
-* Skin in the Game by Nassim Nicholas Taleb
+* *Skin in the Game* by Nassim Nicholas Taleb
-* Ego is the Enemy by Ryan Holiday
+* *Ego is the Enemy* by Ryan Holiday